oxc-project/oxc/README.md

 The goal of this project is to:

-* Create a *really* fast native program by using the Rust programming language.
+* Create a *really* fast native program by using the Rust programming language
 * Provide the basic building blocks for creating your own tools by having good API designs
-* Provide good documentation on learning Rust and compiler techniques.
+* Provide good documentation on learning Rust and compiler techniques

 > Performance issues are considered as bugs in this project.

-Rust but would like to learn things.

 ## Contributing